noelwelsh/noelwelsh.com/content/posts/2024-04-24-direct-style.md

 def cthulhuFhtagn[F[_]: WakeGreatOldOne](): F[Unit]
 ```

 indicates this method requires a `WakeGreatOldOne` effect, which we might use to decide to not call the method.
-Tagless final is also inconvenient, but not so inconvenient to stop becoming relatively common in the Scala world.
+Tagless final is also inconvenient, but not so inconvenient to stop it becoming relatively common in the Scala world.

 ## Direct-style Effect Systems in Scala 3